hco/HCOAutoWiringBundle/README.md

 The autowiring process is done during compile time of the service container, which means that it **should not have any performance impact** in production.

+## Stability

+I already use this bundle in an application, and it's working quite well.
+I am not yet releasing a 1.0 though, as I'm looking forward to feedback and experiences.

+I intend to keep every change **backwards compatible**.

 ## Qualifiers
 A service can have a so called "qualifier", which will allow autowiring of typehints which could be satisfied by several services.